Maya medicine: Entheogens

 For the most part, mind-altering substances were used in rituals by medicine men to achieve a higher state of consciousness or trance-like state.
 These substances were used for mental and spiritual health purposes.
 Flora such as peyote, the morning glory, certain mushrooms, tobacco, and plants used to make alcoholic substances, were commonly used.
 The smoking of tobacco mixed with other plants produced a trance-like state.
-Alcoholic substances were used at rituals and were extremely strong!
+Extremely strong alcoholic substances were used at rituals.
 Hallucinogens were used to communicate with the spirit world.
 A number of these substances were used not to cure sickness, but instead for pain relief.
 In addition, as depicted in Maya pottery and carvings, ritual enemas were used for a more rapid absorption and effect of the substance.
+In addition to direct administration, hallucinogenic plants were utilized in ritual plant burials for divine communication.
 In contrast to modern culture, these remedies were used to restore balance and harmony to the body.

+Women's reproductive health

+Compared to Western populations, Q'eqchi Maya women in Guatemala have reported significantly less incidence of negative symptoms of menstruation, menopause, pregnancy, and childbirth.
+These responses are attributed to the ethnomedical practices present in Maya communities including the usage of plants in the Piperaceae family to address symptoms such as pain and cramping.

+Today, traditional Mayan medicine continues to comprise the majority of women's healthcare in Guatemala.